 Global Witness has obtained strong evidence of high-level corruption relating to four of Italian oil giant Eni’s licences in Republic of Congo.
-The revelations come as Eni faces corruption probes into its business in multiple countries and call into question the company’s business model and connections to power across the world.

 In a stark conflict of interest, an appointee of Congolese President Denis Sassou Nguesso headed the committee that awarded the company he founded and reportedly controls valuable interests in four of Eni’s oil licences, Congo’s official journal and Eni’s latest shareholder disclosures reveal.